Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

 **Make a backup before this point.**

 ### Update the game libraries:
+You can check if a game is MV or MZ by opening `www/js/libs/pixi.js`, MV games use Pixi v4 while MZ games use Pixi v5.

 Acording to [this thread](https://forums.rpgmakerweb.com/index.php?threads/123317), updating `pixi.js` will improve performance though I have not tested this.

 - MV games: All libraries that can be safely updated are in this repository `js/MV` folder.